dkirstein/dkirstein.github.io/index.md

 ---
 layout: page
 ---
-I am a PhD student of [Wolfgang Lück](https://him-lueck.uni-bonn.de/) at the University of Bonn and the Max Planck Institute for Mathematics.
+I am a PhD student at the University of Bonn and the Max Planck Institute for Mathematics.
+My advisor is [Wolfgang Lück](https://him-lueck.uni-bonn.de/).

-My research interests lie in algebraic and geometric topology.
+My research interests lie in algebraic and geometric topology and homotopy theory.
-More specifically, I am thinking about algebraic $ K $- and $ L $-theory and their relation to the topology of manifolds.
+More specifically, I am thinking about algebraic $ K $- and $ L $-theory, equivariant homotopy theory and their interplay with the topology of manifolds.
 I am also intersted in $L^2$-invariants.
 <br />
 <br />